Mayanks00/speech-to-text-ai/README.md

 🎨 Custom branding and clean UI design
 📁 Google Colab notebook included (Phase 1)
 🧠 Powered by OpenAI’s Whisper model
+💻 Use directly in browser or on Android 📱

 ---